-5.8 Inspecting NetWorker Syslog Entries
+5.11 Inspecting NetWorker Syslog Entries

 When you install NetWorker, several entries are added to the server's /etc/syslog.conf file, specifying where NetWorker messages and logging information are sent.
 We recommend that you inspect these entries, which appear between two comment lines identifying NetWorker as their source.
 You can change the specifications if they are not appropriate at your site.
+See syslog.conf(5) and syslogd(1M).